Nokia 8

 The Nokia 8 is a flagship Nokia-branded smartphone running the Android operating system.
-Announced on 16 August 2017 in London, England by HMD Global, the phone began sales in Europe in September 2017.
+Announced on 16 August 2017 in London, England by HMD Global.
+The phone began sales in Europe in September 2017.
 Nokia 8 is the first high-end Nokia-branded device since the Nokia Lumia 930 in 2014.
 An improved version, the Nokia 8 Sirocco, was announced on 25 February 2018 at the Mobile World Congress in Barcelona.

 Specifications

 Design

 The Nokia 8 has a 5.3-inch display and averages 7.3 mm thick and 4.3 mm thick at the edges.
 It is available in four colors: Polished Blue, Polished Copper, Tempered Blue, and Steel.
 The device features a full-length graphite-shielded copper cooling pipe for efficient cooling.
 The phone is not water-resistant, but is IP54 splash-resistant.

 Hardware

 The Nokia 8 comes with the Qualcomm Snapdragon 835 CPU, backed by either 4 or 6 GB of RAM and 64 GB of internal storage (Tempered Blue, Steel, and Polished Copper-coloured models), or 6 GB of RAM and 128 GB of internal storage (Polished Blue).
 Both are expandable with microSD cards.
 The QHD display is protected by Gorilla Glass 5.
-The device has a USB-C port.
+The device has a USB-C port and a 3.5mm headphone jack.